esperanca/personal_website/src/posts/weeknotes-35.md

 The theme for our chapter meeting this week was inclusive design.
 Taylar delivered a great talk about sign language and inclusive design.
 Marvellous Bruce Lawson talked about accessibility and the web.

 To finish the week on a high, Fred Warburton delivered a great speech in our tech All Hands.
 He finally shared his personal story about his lived experience of disability.
 Four hundred people went crazy.
 I had the privilege of watching the presentation twice: he asked for my feedback before the event.
 In our session, I was emotional.
-Fred is becoming an incredible speaker.
-This will be an incredibly popular talk in a design conference next year.
+Fred is becoming a great speaker.
+I am sure his talk is a good candidate for any good conference next year.

 ## The joy of design reviews